denisakkavim/sample-detection/README.md

 Sample Detection
 ==============================

 In music, sampling is the reuse of a portion (or sample) of a sound recording in another recording.
-Sample Detection is a Python library that allows users to detect whether one song contains a direct sample of another.
+Sample Detection is a Python library that leverages the power of pre-trained audio embedding models to allow users to detect whether one song contains a direct sample of another.

 This library has two components:
 - a scraper, to scrape WhoSampled for known samples and get the audio from YouTube